webqit/observer/README.md

 </details>

-Meanwhile, this next one completes the tree, and the listener reports a value at its observed path:
+└ *Meanwhile, this next one completes the tree, and the listener reports a value at its observed path*:

 ```js
 Observer.set( obj.level1, 'level2', { level3: { level4: 'level4-value', }, } );